 Parks and Recreation

-Veterans Administration (VA) Medical Facilities
+U.S. Department of Veterans Affairs (VA) Facilities

-Summary: Alaska offers special benefits for its military Service members and Veterans.
+Summary of Alaska Military and Veterans Benefits: Alaska offers special benefits for its military Service members and Veterans.
 These benefits include the Permanent Dividend Fund (PFD), Military Credit toward State Retirement, Property Tax Exemptions, State Employment Preferences, Education and Tuition Assistance, Veterans Land Discount/Purchase Preference, Vehicle Tags, as well as Hunting and Fishing License privileges.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.

 State Benefit Highlights and Eligibility

-Property Tax Exemptions for Disabled Veterans: Real property owned and occupied as the primary residence and permanent place of abode by a qualified disabled Veteran whose disability was incurred or aggravated in the line of duty and whose disability has been rated as 50 percent or more by the military service or the U.S. Department of Veterans Affairs, is exempt from taxation on the first $150,000.00 of assessed valuation.
+Alaska Property Tax Exemptions for Disabled Veterans: Real property owned and occupied as the primary residence and permanent place of abode by a qualified disabled Veteran whose disability was incurred or aggravated in the line of duty and whose disability has been rated as 50 percent or more by the military service or the U.S. Department of Veterans Affairs, is exempt from taxation on the first $150,000.00 of assessed valuation.
 The exemption transfers to a Spouse if the Veteran passes away and the Spouse is at least 60 years of age.

-Eligibility: United States Veterans eligible for a VA education benefit or their Spouse or dependent Children are also eligible for resident tuition.
+Who is eligible for Alaska Resident Tuition for Nonresident Military Service Members and their Dependents?
+United States Veterans eligible for a VA education benefit or their Spouse or dependent Children are also eligible for resident tuition.
 Qualifying students must move to and remain domiciled in the State of Alaska during their course of study.

 Alaska Interstate Compact on Educational Opportunity for Military Children: It is the purpose of this compact to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by:

 Facilitating the timely enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements.